-Working with the Mid-Florida Manufacturers Association (MRMA) and the Marion, Citrus and Levy County School Boards, we have started the Talent Pipeline.
+Working with the Mid-Florida Regional Manufacturers Association (MRMA) and the Marion, Citrus and Levy County School Boards and our economic development partners, we have started the Talent Pipeline.
 This series is designed to inform parents and students of the career options in their communities and through their educational institutions.
 It also lets businesses know what courses the educational partners offer that align with their needs.